s9y/s9y.github.io/documentation/developing/plugin-api.md

 ```

-Note that $eventData is a referenced array which you can write to and modify. $addData is additional read-only data that certain hooks specify for context or metadata.
+Note that $eventData is a referenced array which you can write to and modify.
+The $addData is additional read-only data that certain hooks specify for context or metadata.

 Also note that if you want to access the $serendipity array, you will need to import that from the global scope.